 For this reason, it is important to create an awareness that helps you to reflect on yourself and consciously go through life.
 In doing so, the known and the familiar should be viewed from a new perspective.

-You should find inner peace in hectic moments and free yourself from stressful thoughts.
+You shall inner peace find in hectic moments and free yourself from stressful thoughts.
 The goal is to create inner serenity so that Stress Management is no longer a problem.

 Because hand on heart, how often are you careless in your daily life?